-Α Good!
+A Good!
 Your mass is 77.5 kg. В That is not your mass.
-You can only know your mass if you first take off all your clothes. С That will not help either as it all depends on whether you have eaten or not.
+You can only know your mass if you first take off all your clothes.
+C That will not help either as it all depends on whether you have eaten or not.
 You cannot find your mass after a large meal.
 D It depends on what you want.
-With whom do you most closely agree?
-Explain your choice. what abov clear that whatever it is we want to measure must be clearly defined.
-We refer to we want to measure as the measurand .
-Although the measurand in the example e is a "mass" it is not well specified. t is the measurand in the situation described above?
-Defining the measurand is an important step in the measurement process.
+With v whom do you most closely agree?
+Explain your choice.
+It is cl ear that whatever it is we want to measure must be clearly defined. fer to what we want to measure as the measurand .
+Although the measurand in the example is a "mass" it is not well specified.
+What i s the measurand in the situation described above? • Defining the measurand is an important step in the measurement process.